Dudeitsbradster/ImageCompressor/replit.md

 ## Overview

-This is a modern web application for compressing JPEG images with a focus on client-side processing for security and privacy.
-The application is built using a full-stack TypeScript architecture with React frontend and Express backend, though the core compression functionality runs entirely in the browser.
+This is a modern web application for compressing JPEG images with user authentication and advanced quality assessment features.
+The application combines client-side image processing for security and privacy with server-side user management using Replit Auth.
+Built with a full-stack TypeScript architecture featuring React frontend and Express backend.

 ## System Architecture